kisaacs/benchmark_charting/benchmark_run_scenarios.md

 ##### Prepare output file from a previous run:

-Robin does any of the scenarios 0–18, store the measurements and parameters in a file, called *outfile*.
+Robin does any of the scenarios 0–18, stores the measurements and parameters in a file, called *outfile*.

 ##### Benchmark the programs and record measurements:

 She reads the *outfile*, reruns the benchmark with some additional parameter values, and gets new measurements.
 She stores the parameters and measurements (along with the additional ones) in the *outfile*.
-For example, for matrix multiplication, if she take matrix size 50, 100, 150 in a previous benchmark run, now, she runs the behnchmark with matrix size 50, 100, 150, 200, 250, 300.
+For example, for matrix multiplication, if she take matrix size 50, 100, 150 in a previous benchmark run, now, she runs the benchmark with matrix size 50, 100, 150, 200, 250, 300.

 ##### Plot: